-In a really interesting new research piece in November from Gartner called ‘Distilling Marketer Adoption, Views and Misperceptions of Customer Data Platforms’ it showed the results from a survey to 504 marketers, whereby 51% of respondents claimed that their CDP was their CRM system.
+A really interesting research piece from Gartner, called ‘Distilling Marketer Adoption, Views and Misperceptions of Customer Data Platforms’, reveals the results from a survey of 504 marketers.
+The researchers found that 51% of respondents claimed that their Customer Data Platform (CDP) was their Customer Relationship Management (CRM) system.

 As the report states, “this misperception of a CDP as a CRM solution reflects a lack of appreciation for the advantages that many CDPs have over heritage CRM applications.
 These include scale, profile unification, segmentation and connection to marketing systems.”

-The report is a great read, although you’ll need to be a paid Gartner member to access the research, and highlights the fact that there is still a lot of education to be had around Customer Data Platforms to help marketers understand the role that a CDP has within a typical technology stack.
+The report is a great read, although you’ll need to be a paid Gartner member to access the research, and it highlights the fact that there is still a lot of education required around CDPs to help marketers understand the role that they fulfill within a typical technology stack.

 So what is a Customer Data Platform?

-However, establishing what is, or isn’t a Customer Data Platform is not the aim of this blog!
+However, establishing what is, or isn’t, a Customer Data Platform is not the aim of this blog!
 We’ve done that many times before.
 If you want to understand what a Customer Data Platform is then download our free CDP eBook.
-There are also some older articles about how a CDP differs from a Data Warehouse here and how a CDP differs from a DMP here.
+We also have articles about how a CDP differs from a Data Warehouse, a CRM system and a Data Management Platform (DMP).

-Watch the CDP v DMP v SCV Webinar On-Demand
+Watch the CDP vs DMP vs SCV webinar on-demand

 When building your marketing technology stack, do you need a Customer Data Platform, a Single Customer View, a Data Management Platform – or all three?